 I was asked to explain why I became a cop.
 My parents raised us with a sense of respect and care for our fellow man.
 To live by a code of integrity and commitment.
 Law enforcement has allowed me the opportunity to live my life in a way that was comfortable and rewarding.
 Allowed me to be of service to my community and country.

-Most cops try to live within their communities and be good neighbors and friends.
+Most cops try to live within their communities and be good

 This is the life I live and will continue to try to live.
 I hope that I have been and continue to be a visible, positive part of my community.
 I aspire to live in such a way that others see the good in me.

 In my current job, I get the chance to help mold, influence and develop future officers.
 I’m not trying to create mini-mes.
 I want to help develop people who can serve their communities with integrity, professionalism and caring.

 To answer my original question; Why I did I choose profession?
 Sometimes I still ask myself.
 The pay is not the greatest.
 People aren’t always happy to see you (especially in their rear view mirror with the lights flashing).
 The job is dangerous and sometimes thankless.

 But, for me, there is the satisfaction of living a life of service.
 That you have tried your best help people.
 When you stopped something really bad from happening or provided that necessary assistance in a time of need, there is no more satisfying feeling that you can experience.

 I hope that next time you see that person in the marked police car that you think of them as your friend, neighbor, fellow PTA member, Little League coach and a decent person who is trying to be of service.